sara-sabr/ITStrategy/_pages/en/strategy-alternate-model.md

     - Security test results
     - API consumption statistics
 3. Security Assessment & Authority (SA&A) uses the _XXXAlternate-SA&AXXX methodology_
-4. Accessibility Assessment uses the _XXXAlternate-AccessibiltyXXX methodology_
+4. Accessibility Assessment uses the _XXXAlternate-AccessibilityXXX methodology_
 5. Audit Assessment uses the _XXXAlternate-AuditXXX methodology_
 6. IT Projects do not use business requirements documents
 7. IT Projects start only when the following is true: